york135/york135/README.md

 - 🌱 I’m currently learning Japanese, English writing, and novel writing.
 - 📫 You can send an e-mail to reach me (junyou.wang@mirlab.org).
 - I understand English, Mandarin/Chinese, and Japanese (though I'm still not good at writing in Japanese), so feel free to contact me in these languages.
 I may reply in either English or traditional Chinese.
-- I am currently responsible for maintaining the **MIR-ST500 dataset**.
-Feel free to ask me any question about that dataset :)
+- I am currently responsible for maintaining the **MIR-ST500 dataset** (see [https://ieeexplore.ieee.org/abstract/document/9414601/](https://ieeexplore.ieee.org/abstract/document/9414601/)) and the **MIR-MLPop dataset** (see [https://ieeexplore.ieee.org/abstract/document/10447561/](https://ieeexplore.ieee.org/abstract/document/10447561/)).
+Feel free to ask me any question about these dataset :)

 <!---
 york135/york135 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.